wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 I got to study my playbook.

-I'll go with you, Mom.
+YOUNG SHELDON: I'll go with you, Mom.

 MISSY: Why are you going?

 - You don't believe in God.

-- No,
+YOUNG SHELDON: No,

 but I believe in Mom.